NorthEdWAD/start-here/u12-p2-instructions.md

 ### 🎯 The Objective

-> You'll learn how to build a basic form that uses a submit button and text and email form fields.
+> You'll learn how to build a shipping form that uses a variety of form input fields, including text, email, dropdown, radio inputs.
+This form will also use a SUBMIT button.

 ---